 By Ken Zurski

 In the 1840’s, artist John Banvard created the largest, longest and most ambitious painting of its time.
 Figuratively rather than literally, it was named “Three-Mile Painting” because it consisted of a series of large painted scenes in sequence called a “moving panorama.”

 Banvard chose the continuous landscape of the Mississippi River as his subject.
 He spent two years on the river traveling by boat and hunting for food to survive.
-He sketched hundreds of scenic vistas from St Louis to New Orleans and when finished holed himself up in Louisville, Kentucky to begin rolling and unrolling canvases and transferring sketches at a breakneck pace.
+He sketched hundreds of scenic vistas from St Louis to New Orleans and when finished holed himself up in Louisville, Kentucky to begin rolling and unrolling canvases.
+He then transferred the sketches at a breakneck pace.

 It was as massive an undertaking as the subject itself.

 Each panel stood 12 feet high and together stretched for 1300 feet – not quite a quarter of a mile in total.
 That was far short of the “three miles” Banvard had advertised, but who was counting?

 Banvard presented the work to packed houses and appreciative audiences and in 1846, by request, brought the massive painting to England and Queen Victoria for a private showing in Windsor Castle.

 Banvard made a fortune and took his success personally.
 He fought with fellow panorama artists calling them “imitators” and in return they called Banvard ”uncultivated.”
 When Banvard built a castle-like estate on 60 acres in New York’s Long Island, it was admonished by locals for being overtly excessive, pretentious and impractical.
 They called it “Banvard’s Folly.”
 It later became a lavish hotel.